-You can check out the coding projects I'm developing and maintaining by looking at my github account.
+You can check out the coding projects I'm developing and maintaining by looking at my github account (and also open source Target repositories like row-types).
 These projects are all in functional languages, with my recent work on Adaptive Fuzz in OCaml and the rest in Haskell.

 Adaptive Fuzz is a language for performing differentially private computations in a safe, adaptive way.
 Adaptive Fuzz uses the type system from Fuzz to ensure that every computational "piece" that uses sensitive data is properly differentially private.
 This is achieved by using a novel system of partial evaluation to turn seemingly dynamic "sensitivity" types into concrete values so that the type checker can check these pieces at runtime but still before they are provided with any sensitive data.
 Additionally, the language allows periods of adaptivity between these pieces and ties them all together using state of the art privacy filters.
 Using Adaptive Fuzz currently requires building it from source from github; instructions can be found in the accompanying readme.